parthsarkar17/tentative-coconut/paper-blogpost/post.md

 - $\tau$, the total time overhead for an entire program

 Notably, the authors mention that these quantities represent "real costs with implied coefficients", as opposed to idealized big-Oh notation.
-Using these quantities, the authors are able to compare the hybrid collectors they developed.
+Crucially, the authors claim that their cost model accounts for space-time tradeoffs and allows for an somewhat realistic, "apples-to-apples" comparison of different collectors' performance.

 # Merits